Counter-IED Market Size and Share

 By Technology: Electronic Warfare Leadership Faces Autonomous Challenge

-Electronic warfare (EW) solutions retained 46.87% of 2024 revenue share on the strength of decades-old RF-jamming doctrine and maturing software-defined radio architectures.
+Electronic warfare (EW) solutions retained 46.40% of 2025 revenue share on the strength of decades-old RF-jamming doctrine and maturing software-defined radio architectures.
 Tunable notches safeguard friendly comms, and auto-detect functions classify new threat waveforms in seconds.
 Yet performance ceilings loom as adversaries hop into mmWave bands.

-Robotic and autonomous platforms show the sharpest climb—5.78% CAGR—thanks to falling sensor prices and superior survivability.
+Robotic and autonomous platforms show the sharpest climb—5.55% CAGR—thanks to falling sensor prices and superior survivability.
 The Israeli military has logged more than 40,000 drone and rocket interceptions using IAI radars paired with autonomous effectors, a reference that persuades export buyers.
 Manned–unmanned teaming, therefore, reshapes the technology mix, integrating autopilots, LIDAR, and AI-enabled obstacle avoidance into what used to be purely EW-centric procurements.

 Geography Analysis

-North America represented 49.80% of the counter-IED market revenue in 2024, sustained by a USD 1 trillion defense budget and deep operational know-how from Iraq and Afghanistan.
+North America represented 49.30% of the counter-IED market revenue in 2025, sustained by a USD 1 trillion defense budget and deep operational know-how from Iraq and Afghanistan.
 The DoD pushes multi-domain protection prototypes into user evaluations, trimming acquisition cycles and preserving regional leadership.
 Canada’s border-security upgrades and Mexico’s focus on organized crime IEDs add incremental demand.

+The Asia-Pacific counter-IED market exhibits a projected 5.05% CAGR through 2031, the fastest zone, propelled by territorial flashpoints in the South and East China seas.
+India invests in Israeli radars, roadside jammers, and robotic mine plows under emergency procurement rules, while Australia funds unmanned route clearance as part of its Defense Strategic Review implementation.
+ASEAN states adopt lower-cost man-portable disruptors to protect urban transit hubs, broadening the regional customer base.
 Europe sustains buying momentum through NATO’s Enhanced Forward Presence and accelerated rearmament triggered by the war in Ukraine.
 Multinational programs in Brussels coordinate test protocols and life-cycle support, lifting smaller member states that lack Indigenous C-IED labs.
 In the Middle East and Africa, procurement remains episodic, but oil-export gains allow Gulf states to purchase top-tier directed-energy systems, while UN peacekeeping missions in the Sahel fuel demand for rugged detection kits.

 Counter-IED Market CAGR (%), Growth Rate by Region